ctames/mapreduce/README.md

 mapreduce
 =========

-A somewhat simple implementation of MapReduce in Rust .11 to be used as a final excercise of a tutorial. <br>
+An example implementation of MapReduce in Rust to be used as a final excercise of a tutorial. <br>
-This is an adaption of this implementation written for Rust .8: https://github.com/BinRoot/MapReduce-Rust <br>
+This is effectively a rewriting for .11 pre of https://github.com/BinRoot/MapReduce-Rust, <br>
-A big thanks to the authors of that version.
+which was written for Rust .8.
+A big thanks to those authors.